 - Return to PensionPro.

-- From the DocuSign Settings tab in PensionPro, select More Options > Set Connect Key.
+- From the DocuSign Settings tab in PensionPro, select More > Set Connect Key.
 The Set Connect Key popup window displays.

 - Enter or paste the key obtained from DocuSign per the above instructions.